BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 ### 27/09/22
 Ok, Turbine wasn't needed (for now).
 Finalized to test the main data class `DefaultTmdbRepository`.
 Did some QA tests using fake datasource and fixed some bugs in...DataStore(🤷).
 The app is almost ready to be presented to the world!

+### 30/09/22
+Oops, forgot to write on previous days.

+I worked on flavors.
+Surprisingly I wasn't worked many time with this concept.

+Used it to do a `fake` flavor to handle a FakeDatasource to easier some QA.